EdmundBenedict/lordcephei.github.io/pages/lmgf-documentation.md

            eps is a 'bunching' parameter that, as made larger, tends to bunch points near emax.
-               As a rule, e2=0 is good, or maybe e2=.5 to emphasize points near Ef.
+               As a rule, e2=0 is good, or maybe e2=.5 to emphasize points near the Fermi level.

  After the integration is completed, there will be some deviation from charge neutrality, because emax will not exactly correspond to the Fermi level.
 This deviation is ignored if **METAL=0**; otherwise, the mesh is rigidly shifted by a constant amount, and the diagonal GF interpolated using a Pade approximant to the shifted mesh.
 The shifting+interpolation is iterated until charge neutrality is found, as described in section 2.
 If the rigid shift exceeds a specified tolerance, the Pade interpolation may be suspect.
 Thus, the entire cycle is repeated from scratch, on the shifted mesh where the shift is estimated by Pade.

-**mode=310**: a Gaussian quadrature on an ellipse to a trial emax, as in **mode 2**.
-However, the search for the Fermi level is not done by Pade approximant, as in **mode 10**.
-Instead, a second integration proceeds along a uniform mesh from emax to some (Fermi) energy which satisfies charge neutrality.
-This procedure is not iterative.
+**mode=0**: a uniform mesh of points between emin and emax, with a constant imaginary component.

-    EMESH= nz 310 emin emax e1 e2 delz
+    EMESH= nz 0 emin emax Im-z [... + possible args for layer geometry.]

-           e1 and e2 are just as in mode 10
-           delz      is the spacing between energy points for the second integration on the uniform mesh.

-**mode=2**: is the same contour as mode=0.
-However, it is designed for cases when you want to resolve the energy dependence of some quantity, such as the DOS or magnetic exchange coupling.
-These are discussed in the GF category below.
+           Im-z is the (constant) imaginary component.

+This mode is generally not recommended for self-consistent cycles because the GF has a lot of structure close to the real axis (small $${\rm Im}\, z$$), while shifting off the real axis introduces errors.
+It is used, however, in other contexts, e.g. transport.

 **mode=110**: is a contour input specific to nonequilibrium Green's function.

+<div onclick="elm = document.getElementById('110'); if(elm.style.display == 'none') elm.style.display = 'block'; else elm.style.display = 'none';"><button type="button" class="button tiny radius">Commands - Click here for description of this special purpose mode.</button></div>
+{::nomarkdown}<div style="display:none;margin:0px 0px 0px 0px;"id="110">{:/}

 The nonequilibrium Green's function requires additional information for the energy window between the left and right leads.
 (The nonequilibrium Green's function is implemented for the layer geometry in **lmpg**{: style="color: blue"}.)
 Thus the integration proceeds in two parts: first an integration on an elliptical path is taken to the left Fermi level (as in **mode=10**).
 Then an integration over is performed on the nonequilibrium contour, i.e. the energy window from the left to the right Fermi level.
 This integration is performed on a uniform mesh close to the real axis, as in **mode=0**.
 For the nonequilibrium contour, three additional pieces of information must be supplied:

       nzne  number of (uniformly spaced energy points on the nonequilibrium contour vne   difference in fermi energies of right and left leads, ef(R)-ef(L)